 In the next moment, the top halves of the golems fell to the ground separated from their bodies.
 Koujiro stared in amazement at how Claude had easily cleaved what he had struggled to dent himself.
-Even with his impressive attack stat, he had found it difficult to overwhelm a defense parameter that was nearly as high.
+Even with his impressive attack stat, he found it difficult to overwhelm a defense parameter that was nearly as high.

 On the other hand, Saki’s eyes were drawn to the mana coating the knife hanging in the air.
 Or rather, the fact that whiffs of darkness streaked through his normal aura.
 There was no doubt in her mind.
 Miasma was flowing from his core right now, triggered somehow by the enemies in front of him.

 Before she had time to think about her next action, Claude leapt instinctively toward the next batch of golems, slicing through them with a single vicious strike.
 There was no attempt to guard himself, nor did he seem aware of how dangerously close the fatal strikes approached him.
-As if he had become possessed, the only thought that ran through his mind seemed to be where to swing next.
+As if he became possessed, the only thought that ran through his mind seemed to be where to swing next.